amazon-ospo/aws-domain-redirector/API.md

 VPC that this `Redirector` instance will use.

-Some internal `Redirector` components require a VPC, so this is required to avoid VPC proliferation.
+Some internal `Redirector` components require an VPC, so this is required to avoid VPC proliferation.

 If you don't already have a VPC,